iamstarkov/ispeakweb/README.md

 Since we have not start now, we have no these pages, but I will create and maintain them for you.

+## Code of Conduct for authors

+Be kind to everyone.
+Do not insult or put down others.
+Behave professionally.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for [@ispeakweb][isw].
+I will ask to leave authors, who violating these rules.

 [isw]: https://twitter.com/ispeakweb